 Melt the chocolate with the butter in a heatproof bowl or jug over boiling water.
 Set this aside to cool.
 Preheat the oven to 180C/350F/gas mark 4.

 Beat the eggs with the salt, vanilla, and then sift in the caster sugar, and give it all a good stir.
 Add the cooled chocolate mixture to the eggs, and mix well.
 Now sift in the flour, and combine it all gently.

-Pour the mixture into a large lined/greased cake tin or two smaller sandwich tins and bake for about 15-20 minutes in the centre of the oven (make sure the rack’s not too high up in particularly hot ovens!) if you’re using two tins, 30-35 minutes if you’re using one tin.
-The cooking time varies slightly based on how hot your oven tends to run, and how gooey you like the centre of your cake; so, if you love a gooey cake and are baking a single cake, it’s safest to set an alarm for 25 mins and then check how the centre is looking at that point.
+Pour the mixture into a large lined/greased cake tin and bake for about 30-35 minutes in the centre of the oven.
+The cooking time varies slightly based on how hot your oven tends to run, and how gooey you like the centre of your cake; so, if you love a gooey cake, it’s safest to set an alarm for 25 mins and then check how the centre is looking at that point.
 When it’s ready, the top should have a fine shiny crust that will have bubbled and cracked slightly, and the centre should be ever so slightly gooey still (but not pure cake batter!).